Kesmondlw79/Kesmondlw79/README.md

 - Customer Service: Building strong relationships with clients and stakeholders by providing consistent, high-quality service and proactively addressing their needs.
 - Problem-Solving: Tackling complex issues with a solution-oriented mindset, whether it’s resolving project challenges or mitigating security incidents.
 - Communication: Clearly articulating complex ideas to diverse audiences, ensuring transparency, collaboration, and alignment across teams and stakeholders.

+🛠️ Tools & Technologies
+Here are some of the tools I have experience with, particularly in cybersecurity and network management:
+- Network Tools:
+  - Wireshark– Capturing and analyzing network traffic to troubleshoot and detect anomalies.
+  - Metasploitable2 – Leveraging this intentionally vulnerable machine for penetration testing and hands-on security learning.

+- SIEM Tools:
+  - Splunk – Using Splunk for monitoring, analyzing, and responding to security events in real-time.
+  - Elastic Stack (ELK) – Utilizing the Elastic Stack for logging, monitoring, and enhancing security visibility across environments.

+📜 Certifications & Education
+ - Network+: I have completed my Network+ course and am currently in the process of obtaining relevant certifications to further enhance my technical expertise.
+ - Certifications Pending: My certifications are pending, and I am actively working on acquiring industry-recognized credentials to validate my skills and knowledge in cybersecurity.

 🌍 Work History
 I have held various roles across industries, each adding a new layer of expertise and perspective to my work: